 I was born and raised in Nairobi, Kenya.
 I spent the first few years of my career working as a software engineer, and also had a brief stint in technology consulting.
-I enjoy speaking, presenting, and writing about technology, as well as mentorship and outreach in the field.
-I am currently mentoring Computer Science undergraduate students as part of the KamiLimu mentorship program.
-I have been a contributing technical writer at Scotch.io and RealPython.com, where I have written programming tutorials on Python and its web frameworks.
+I enjoy speaking, presenting, and writing about technology (and more recently, AI for health), as well as mentorship and outreach in the field.
+I am currently a member of the global Climate Sensitive Infectious Disease Network (CSIDNet).
+I serve on the Events and Gatherings committee, helping bring together researchers, software developers, and practitioners to collaborate on climate-health tools.
+Previously, I was a data science mentor at KamiLimu, and, before that, a contributing technical writer at Scotch.io and RealPython.com, where I wrote programming tutorials on Python and its web frameworks.
 I have also been active with Django Girls, and have volunteered as a coach for workshops in Nairobi, Mombasa, and Manchester.

 On a weekend, you can probably find me hiking one of Cape Town's beautiful trails (Platteklip Gorge, Chapman's Peak, and Little Lion's Head are firm favourites!), trying to get to a sub-30 minute parkrun, or road tripping across the Western Cape and beyond rediscovering what adventure looks like in Nairobi and surrounds after nearly four years in Cape Town... but I am equally happy curled up on the couch with a good audiobook or podcast.